Skip to main content

 Prescribing should be within the relevant district formulary.

-Any newly introduced psychotropic medicines onto the market may only be prescribed in the trust after submission for consideration and approval by the medicines management committee (MMC).
+Any newly introduced psychotropic medicines onto the market may only be prescribed in the trust after submission for consideration and approval by the Medicines Management Committee (MMC).
 Any medicines provisionally approved will be subject to a probationary period, after which time final approval will be considered.

 In exceptional circumstances, if an urgent request for a new medication is thought to be necessary, then a request can be made to the chair of the MMC for approval.